As an Amazon Associate I earn from qualifying purchases.

 Bouquets for the bride and bridesmaids can be made up ahead of time using succulents, unlike many flowers that are commonly used for weddings.

-The beauty of using succulents to make into wedding crafts is that although they look delicate with their waxy looking leaves, they are tough enough to survive and even root without any water.
+The beauty of using succulents to make into wedding crafts is that although they look delicate with their waxy looking leaves, they are tough enough to survive and even root without any water - no need for picks or fussing.
+Just let them callous, right out in the open air, and then assemble them with glue or skewers.

 Even more amazing is that after the dust settles, and the guests have all gone home, the wedding bouquets, centerpieces and boutonnieres can be taken apart and the plants potted up in planters and containers for the deck and patio.